jeremyfelt/webconference-2014/talk.md

 At the same time, it's painless for the deployer.
 Possibly painful for everyone at a later time, but that moment is painless.

 If possible, integrate deployment steps into other parts of the workflow.
-As I showed in the example workflows, I've found it extremely useful to push minor tagged releases in version control as production ready.
+As shown, I've found it extremely useful to push minor tagged releases in version control as production ready.
 This lets anyone use either the command line or the tools available through GitHub to deploy code to the server.

 ## Testing